 Associate of Applied Science in Hospitality and Tourism - Transfer Degree Program

-This 95-credit terminal degree program offers the same education as the transfer degree program.
+This 100-credit terminal degree program offers the same education as the transfer degree program.
 There are general education classes, along with travel courses addressing booking options, tour packages, cruises and travel sales.
-Students also complete a business internship toward the end of their degree program.
-For students interested in pursuing a specialized area of focus, options include a business specialization, as well as a concentration in entrepreneurship and management.
+Additional courses include accounting, marketing, business law, management, e-commerce and project management.
+Students also complete a hospitality internship for this degree program.

 Highline Community College